amygdalama/blog-source/content/tutorials/phonebook.md

             phonebook_name = args.pop(0)
             add_entry(name, number, phonebook_name)

 Similarly, define `elif` statements for `update`, `lookup`, `reverse-lookup`, and `delete`.

-If you're not sure how the `pop` method works, google it!
+If you're not sure how the `pop` method works, google it, and play around with it in your REPL!
+Some questions you can try to figure out:

-There are some potential issues with this code.
-Try to figure out what they are.
-Try to improve the code.
+1. What happens if you don't give `pop` an argument?
+2. What happens to `sys.argv` if we `pop` elements off `args`?
+3. What happens to `sys.argv` if we set `args` equal to `sys.argv` rather than `sys.argv[:]`?

 [Back to top](#top)